-There has been something of a propaganda campaign to try to convince motorists that premium fuel burns cleaner and results in better fuel consumption figures, but is it true?
+There has been something of a propaganda campaign to try to convince motorists that premium fuel burns cleaner and results in better fuel consumption figures, but is this true?

 Premium fuel has a higher octane rating than standard unleaded.
 Normal unleaded is rated at 91 octane.
 Depending on where you buy your fuel, you can fill up with 95 octane or ultra-premium at 98 octane.